Henrik Malberg: Career

-Malberg died two months before his 85th birthday after falling from a ladder.
+Malberg died at age 84 after falling from a ladder.
 During his long career, Malberg appeared in 21 films.
 Malberg also cowrote two stage plays: Bolettes Brudefærd (with Orla Bock) and Gamle Postgaard (with Axel Frische).
 Malberg performed in the 1938 movie version of Bolettes Brudefærd with his brother Peter Malberg and Bodil Ipsen.
 Malberg was an honorary member of the Danish Actor's Union for which he sat on the board for 36 years.

 Personal life

 Malberg was the son of Peter Broch Malberg and Catrine Marie Schebye.
 His brother, Peter Malberg, was also an actor.
 Malberg married Anna Augusta Hansenmeyer on 11 May 1906.
 Malberg died on 28 September 1958.
 The address in Aarhus where Malberg was born houses a dinner theater.